klassmann/neighborhood-map/README.md

 <a name="about"></a>
 ![Screenshot](screenshot.png)
 ## About
 This project shows a map of a neighborhood and its sights that I want to visit.
-The main goal is build a mashup of google maps and other services, providing a useful map and information about the place.
+The main goal is building a mashup between google maps and other services like foursquare, providing a useful map and information about the place.

 <a name="features"></a>
 ## Features